BioAgent Bench: An AI Agent Evaluation Suite for Bioinformatics: Benchmark Design

-To that end, we made two constraints on the potential datasets, which drastically reduced the eligible set: (1) runtime must be below 4 hours; (2) workflows must be runnable with 48GB of RAM.
-By enforcing these constraints, we focus on datasets from smaller organisms where the required reference data can be provided as inputs.
-This comes with trade-offs: it reduces fidelity to real-world practice by excluding large-organism workflows (e.g., human sequencing) and by omitting common research tasks such as finding, downloading, and staging large reference resources.
-We list the tasks and their key properties in \autoref{tab:bioagent_tasks}.
+Additionally, we impose two constraints on the potential datasets, which drastically reduce the eligible set: (1) runtime must be below 4 hours, and (2) workflows must be runnable with 48GB of RAM.
+By enforcing these constraints, we focus on datasets from smaller organisms where the required reference data can be directly provided as inputs.
+However, these design decisions reduce fidelity to real-world practice by excluding large-organism workflows (e.g., human sequencing) and by omitting common research tasks such as finding, downloading, and staging large reference resources.
+Nonetheless, restricting resource requirements makes large-scale agent benchmarking feasible in the first place.
+Relaxing these restrictions would substantially increase infrastructure demands and evaluation complexity thereby limiting both depth and breadth of our experiments.

-In BioAgent Bench, a singular task consists of: (i) a natural-language prompt that specifies the goal and expected output format (e.g. \textit{Perform metagenomic analysis of control and fertilized samples}) (ii) the associated files required to execute and evaluate the task.
+In \autoref{tab:bioagent_tasks}, we list our ten curated tasks and their key properties.
+Reference implementations are written in Python (three tasks), R (two tasks), and bash (five tasks).
+Seven tasks require interaction with tools, while four tasks are verifiable, i.e., a pass/fail label can be assigned to their outputs.
+Each task consists of: (1) a natural-language prompt that specifies the goal and expected output format (e.g. \textit{Perform metagenomic analysis of control and fertilized samples}), and (2) the associated files required to execute and evaluate the task.
 The files include the primary input data and, when available, reference data (e.g., taxonomic database).
-This definition ties the instruction and data together as a single unit for agent evaluation.
+This definition ties the instruction and the accompanying data together as a single unit for agent evaluation.